okok147/Flutter-UI-Reality/friendly_forest_02/README.md

         - Hard Coding mode,as can't push the index to change the colour when clicking the tab
         - Would finish this project as soon as possible.And learn how to use setState and BloC to change state
-        - Those remaining part is not hard,as data is the most difficult part in this project.
+        - Those remaining part are not hard,as data is the most difficult part in this project.